 Keep your site’s menu items clear and brief, one to two words is best.
 The site menu should be easy to read and understand.
-Try not to let the wording on an individual menu item extend beyond a single row of text.
 As a general rule, try to write straightforward and simple headlines on blog posts and page titles.
 Make sure that they clearly explain what the page is about and that will make sense when read out-of-context in a search engine results listing.

 Structure the page to facilitate scanning and help users ignore large chunks of the page in a single glance: for example, use grouping and subheadings to break a long list into several smaller units.

 If you have a contact list or staff listing, try to list people in alphabetical order, so that your user can find the appropriate person quickly.
 If you are including photos, crop the photos to a consistent size.
-100 x 100px or 120 x 120px is recommended.
+170px x 170px is recommended.

 Use of PDFs should be limited to the occasions where a page or document is to be printed.
-Users often prefer to print documents that are too long to easily read online.
-Never dump a user directly into a PDF file without fair warning.
-This means presenting the user with a gateway page in front of the PDF that provides the following information about the document.
-Be sure to indicate that the link will lead to a PDF.
+Also, the size of your PDF shouldn’t exceed 10MB to prevent delay in opening.
+Never dump a user directly into a PDF file without fair warning, indicate that the link will lead to a PDF using the link text.